rszymkiewicz/Comparison_of_Mappers/4_Quality_Preparations_Trimmomatic.md

 Reverse Only Surviving | *A total of **8,571 reads from the reverse strand** survived the trimming proceed set by the thresholds stated within the command above therefore; its paired read from the forward strand failed one or more criteria of trimming.*
 Dropped | *A total of **13,172 paired reads** from both the forward and reverse strands failed to meet the trimming criteria therefore; they were both removed.*

 We can conclude that a total of 593,957 paired reads failed the thresholds set in the above command.
 In addition, less than 50% of the forward reads independently passed the thresholds and less than 1% of the reads from the reverse strand passed the threshold.
-Although this does seem like an extreme number lost in the trimming proccess we must keep in mind that the quality of our reverse reads were very low.
+Although this does seem like a large number of reads lost in the trimming proccess we must keep in mind that the quality of our reverse reads were very low.
 Overall less than 1% of the paired reads were completely removed as they did not satisfy any of the independent or paired read conditions.

 # Citation
 Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 Trimmomatic: A flexible trimmer for Illumina Sequence Data.
 Bioinformatics, btu170.